-Source: GAO analysis of Interior budget documents and Education data. | GAO-15-539T
+Source: GAO analysis of Interior budget documents and Education data in GAO-15-121. | GAO-15-597 T

-Note: The funding amount for the Department of Agriculture is an estimate based on the amount from the prior year.
+Note: The funding amount for the Department of Agriculture and other federal agencies is an estimate based on the amount from the prior year.
 Funding for capital, debt service, and related programs are not shown because they are not considered as funding for ongoing operations.